ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 # persist

-This helper allows you to persist your store state, allowing it to be rehydrated when your application is remounted (e.g. on page refresh or a new browser session).
+This helper allows you to persist your store state (by default to `sessionStorage`), allowing it to be rehydrated when your application is remounted (e.g. on page refresh).

-It is _heavily_ inspired by [`redux-persist`](https://github.com/rt2zz/redux-persist), with the intention of exposing APIs that are mostly compatible with that of [`redux-persist`](https://github.com/rt2zz/redux-persist).
-This will allow you to reuse packages such as the storage engines or transformers that currently exist for [`redux-persist`](https://github.com/rt2zz/redux-persist).
+> This API is _heavily_ inspired by [`redux-persist`](https://github.com/rt2zz/redux-persist), with the intention of providing a lot of compatibility with it so that we can leverage the packages that exist within it's ecosystem.

 To utilise this feature you simply need to wrap your model with the helper.